jaimebv/EDF-Port-FreeRTOS/README.md

 ![image info](./img/EDF_plot_lines.jpg)

-*📑 Note: This Gantt plot has beeen obtained with real data from the FreeRTOS using EDF scheduling by setting the `void IRAM_ATTR vApplicationTickHook(void)` method.
-More on this will come after*
+*📑 Note: This Gantt plot has been obtained with real data captured from the FreeRTOS using EDF scheduling by setting the `void IRAM_ATTR vApplicationTickHook(void)` method.
+More details on how to do this will come after.*